The Whaleback Site Guide

 • Strictly enforced speed limit of 5 mph on gravel road – violators may lose landing privileges on the spot if caught speeding!

-• Use caution to avoid running over geese, chickens and sheep which occasionally block the road.
+• Use caution to avoid running over chickens which occasionally block the road.
 Any pilot injuring an animal will lose their landing rights permanently.

 • Park only in the designated pilot parking area to the west of the tasting room.
 Do not park in front of the tasting room.